zuk3y/zuk3y/index.md

 - initial scoping

 - recon

 - more recon

 - enumerate all attack surfaces

 - research the attack surfaces

 - search for pre-existing exploits for the services

 - create a personalised exploit

 - exploit

 - get a shell

 - get a fully upgraded shell

 - enumerate the target user/host

 - escalate privileges

 - gain root access

 - submit flag/proof of concept

 - write a report

 - chill the fuvk out

 ## scoping
-clearly understand which targets your have permission to scan/attack, do not break the law as it would hamper your reputation as a security researcher know which domains/subdomains/services you can attack
+clearly understand which targets your have permission to scan/attack, do not break the law as it would hamper your reputation as a security researcher

 ## recon
-this phase is the difference between hackers in real life vs hackers you see in the movies gathering information about the target is THE most important step of the methodology

-knowing more about the target lets you gather a picture/map of how the target works, the more you know, the more attack surfaces you have to test and exploit do not underestimate the significance of this step
+the most important step of the methodology. the better the recon, the larger the discovered attack surface, the higher the probability of finding a vulnerability and exploiting it.

 ### 1. masscan